ZavadikD/Epigenomics_task4_5/README.md

 # Epigenomics_task4_5

 Please, find the commands used to complete the task below.
 You can also find python and R script that were used in task5 in this repository.
-I also provide archives with regulatory_elements and ATAC_seq files.
+I also provide archives with regulatory_elements files.

 #entering docker